Global Internship:Research & Development Division

 ・ Furnished accommodation

-Process Submission of an application, followed by an online interview
+Process Application submission followed by an online interview

 Notes *Term and Location are flexible, depending on changing national/international regulations against COVID-19.